smartprocure/contexture-docs/getting-started/discovering-the-database.md

 a unique key and some other properties.
 In contrast to previously seen types, such as `text` and `number`, facet doesn't require specific values, but instead it asks for two properties: `field`, and optionally `size`.
-This type is increadibly useful because besides filtering the results based on the `value` (or `values`) the user might have chosen, it retrieves from the database a list of available values!
+This type is incredibly useful because besides filtering the results based on the `value` (or `values`) the user might have chosen, it retrieves from the database a list of available values!
 The `facet` type can be very well represented as a list of